ragracea/Bioinformatics_Hackathon_Group5/README.md

 # Task C. Find a gene underlying the disease.

 The underlying cause of sickle cell disease is a single mutation in the β-globin gene (HBB).
 The mutation is a single nucleotide change, GAG to GTG, in the sixth codon of this gene.
-HBB is located on chromosome 11 and codes for the β-globin protein, which is an essential component of hemoglobin.
+This mutation results in an amino acid change from valine to glutamic acid, which results in the production of hemoglobin S (HbS).
+The HBB gene is located on chromosome 11 and codes for the β-globin protein, which is an essential component of hemoglobin.

 # Task D. Build a protein:protein interaction (PPI) network using the known gene protein product(s) as seeds.